GOODNIGHT KAREN MIHOCH — WHEREVER YOU MAY BE

-By 1967, I had already lost that contest.
+By 1967, I faced reality: no college for you.
 Frankly, the military looked pretty good to me.
 However, I had to choose between serving as a two-year draftee in the Army — with a year in Vietnam almost guaranteed — or spending four years in a different armed service branch.
 I chose the US Air Force.

-Incredibly, I ended up being assigned to Langley AFB.
+Incredibly, my first assignment was to Langley AFB.
 This was only two hours from my hometown area of Northern Virginia where many of my friends still lived while attending nearby universities.

 On one trip, I bravely looked up one of the most attractive Class of ’67 girls and asked her out.
-Her name was Karen Mihoch and in the two years since graduation, she had gone from attractive high school girl to, frankly, a fully-grown babe.
+Her name was Karen Mihoch and in the two years since graduation, was now, frankly, a fully-grown babe.
 Seriously….

 More importantly, she was a babe that (1) remembered me (2) would actually speak to me and (3) agree to go out with me.
 So we headed to the then (and now) very casually-hip-chic Georgetown area for the afternoon-evening.
 She was the epitome of the late 60s gorgeous blonde stereotype.
 She had a great body, er, … a “lovely figure”; willowy but not anorexic, big bangs, long hair, and micro-skirt (where have they gone?).
 Her final fashion statement featured white “Go-Go” boots, and, of course, that 1960s pinkish lipstick.
 Whoa.